 There is no cure for asthma, but with treatment it should not interfere with daily life and activities.

-Medical School: Cayetano Heredia University (1991)
+Medical School: Universidad Peruna Cayetano Heredia (1991)

 Residency: Loyola University Medical Center (1995)